Affording Your Education

 For applicants who have served in a year-long volunteer mission or service program and are interested in service and non-profit ministries.
 To learn more about how Garrett-Evangelical is serving the church and the world through its redefined master of divinity degree program, click here.
 Additionally, go here to learn more about our Public Theology initiatives.
-Priority is given to students who have completed programs such as: US-2, Global Mission Interns, Teach for America, AmeriCorps, City Year, DOOR, Peace Corps, Presbyterian Youth Adult Volunteer (YAV), Jesuit Volunteers Corps, Luther Volunteer Corps, Brethren Volunteer Corps, or a year-long campus ministry internship.
+Priority is given to students who have completed programs such as: US-2, Global Mission Interns, Teach for America, AmeriCorps, City Year, DOOR, Peace Corps, Presbyterian Youth Adult Volunteer (YAV), Jesuit Volunteers Corps, Luther Volunteer Corps, Brethren Volunteer Corps, Christian Appalachian Project, or a year-long campus ministry internship.

 For applicants who are primarily interested in future doctoral work and/or who have a personal interest in research and writing.
 Recipients of these scholarships often consider the MTS program.
 Click here to learn more.

 In recognition of Garrett-Evangelical’s long-standing commitment to Pan-Methodist denominations, these scholarships are for applicants who are AME, AMEZ, and CME and who are called to serve within these denominations.
 Recipients of these scholarships become part of Pan-Methodist Fellows program overseen by Dr. Reginald Blount.